Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 Dashes and editorial reviews

-Sometimes you’ll see a single hyphen used, a double hyphen, or an em dash (—) used instead.
+Sometimes you’ll see a single hyphen used, a double hyphen, or some other symbol used instead.

 This editorial review lacks the proper spacing in several places.
-And it uses an em dash, not an em dash.
+And it uses an em dash, not an em dash:

 Bold and italics in editorial reviews